ppinard/ebsd-image/doc/documentation.rst

 You will find here examples of use, description of the parameters and design objectives for most of the features.
-If you feel that a feature requires more explanation, don't hesitate to send a :lp-link:`question <answers>`.

 First-time users
 ----------------